apache/incubator-teaclave-sgx-sdk/documents/setup-gdb-7.11-on-ubuntu-18.04-for-vscode---sgx-gdb-remote-debugging.md

 ```
   $ source ${sgx-sdk-install-path}/environment
 ```
-3. As documented here : https://github.com/baidu/rust-sgx-sdk/wiki/Debugging-a-local-Rust-SGX-enclave-in-docker-with-sgx-gdb#before-start , an older version of GDB debugger has to be utilized for debugging.
+3. As documented [here](debugging-a-local-rust-sgx-enclave-in-docker-with-sgx-gdb.md) , an older version of GDB debugger has to be utilized for debugging.
 The steps to use gdb-7.11.1 are

 - get the source code of version 7.11.1 :
 ```